 How the Manual Accounts Payable Process Works

-Some companies rely on the same process they used in the beginning, when they started as a tiny company and dealt with a few invoices a month.
-As the company begins to grow, the accounts payable office can quickly become overwhelmed, and that’s when issues begin to snowball and vendor relationships deteriorate.
+Often, companies grow but continue to rely on the same process they used when they started as a tiny company when they were processing only a few invoices a month.
+As these companies mature, the accounts payable office can quickly become overwhelmed, creating a maelstrom of needless expense, restricted cash flow, and damage to vendor relationships.

-- Each invoice is reviewed and approved.
+Each invoice is reviewed and approved.
 In an organized company, the approval process includes verifying that the expense was initially approved, that the complete shipment arrived before payment is issued, and that the invoice is not a duplicate and already paid.
+This is known as performing a 3-way match.
 It can be time-consuming to track down all the details for every invoice, especially when the pile grows high.
 With this kind of manual approach, it’s nearly impossible to ensure that payments are made in a timely manner to maximize discounts.

 The manual accounts payable process requires AP professionals to manage the entire process by hand — filing paper documents, manual data entry, matching numbers line by line to ensure the PO matches the invoice and delivery.
 It’s a costly, outdated process prone to error and lack of oversight.